ycpcs/cs201-summer2014/lectures/lecture16.md

 The **remove(int)** method also is O(N) in the worst case and average case, for the same reason as **get** and **set**: it requires a traversal to an arbitrary node of the list.

-Interestingly, calling the **remove()** method on an iterator object connected to a **LinkedList\<E\>** is guaranteed to complete in O(1) time.
-The reason is that an iterator for a **LinkedList\<E\>** object keeps track of which node contains the current element.
+Interestingly, calling the **remove()** method on an iterator object connected to a **LinkedList&lt;E&gt;** is guaranteed to complete in O(1) time.
+The reason is that an iterator for a **LinkedList&lt;E&gt;** object keeps track of which node contains the current element.
 If it needs to remove the most-recently-returned element, it can do so in a constant number of steps, because it is already "positioned" in the right place in the chain of nodes.